akashcraft/LED-Controller/README.md

 ## Under Development
 Some of these features are available and ready to use in the CLI Version.
 Run the `lightcraft_cli.py` file.
 - Music Beats Sync (CLI)
-- Custom Colour Saves
 - Custom Operation Codes
 - Multi-Language Support (Planned)

 ## Installation
-There are no available release as of now but you may choose to run the source code yourself, Run the `lightcraft.py` file.
+There is no available release as of now but you may choose to run the source code yourself, Run the `lightcraft.py` file.
 Please read important notes below.
 Here are the requirements:

 - Python [Get it here](https://www.python.org/downloads/release/)
 - customtkinter [Get it here](https://github.com/TomSchimansky/CustomTkinter)